ankurrajw/Pi-Pupil-Detection/README.md

 ## Step 2: Use a Raspberry Pi as a local computing platform
 Since the development was done offline (on Windows) and on the Raspberry Pi, some code can be run as standalone software on benchmark datasets.
 To have the complete eye tracking experience with the [Eye-Tracker](https://github.com/Lifestohack/masterthesis-eye-tracker/tree/master/models), the eye tracking hardware has to be put together first (see above).
-We assume a Raspberry Pi Model 4B here with the default Raspberry Pi OS Linux distribution.
+We assume a Raspberry Pi Model 4B here with the default [Raspberry Pi OS Linux distribution](https://www.raspberrypi.com/documentation/computers/os.html) based on Debian, and an internet connection.
 ### Project structure
 ```
 Pi-Pupil-Detection